kyleroderick/TIRP/TIRP Drinking Game.md

 - "avclark everywhere"
 - "I used to write at The Bold Report"
 - The "you know" quotient hits at least 300 times in one episode

+Disclaimer: Alcohol is not required.
+When drinking beverages containing alcohol remember to drink responsibly and know your limits.
+Consumption of too much alcohol can result in serious injury or even death.
+Have fun and be safe!